 A Traditional Irish Love(!)
 Song for St Valentine’s Day

-There are hardly any happy love songs in the Irish tradition but this song is so pretty that we think your loved one won’t protest should you sing it in their ear, although watch out for the ‘unpretty’ language halfway through!
+There are hardly any happy love songs in the Irish tradition but this song is so sweet that we think your loved one won’t protest should you sing it in their ear, although watch out for the ‘unsweet’ language halfway through!
 It’s called ‘Do You Love an Apple’.

 This best loved version is this version by The Bothy Band with Tríona Ní Dhomhnaill’s stunning voice adding a layer of poignant beauty.